top of page

 CURRENT PROJECTS

-I am always interested in discussing research collaborations and supporting well qualified postdoctoral and postgraduate candidates.
+I am always interested in discussing research collaborations and supporting well qualified postgraduate and postdoctoral candidates.

 Screenshot 2023-12-22 at 02.47.55.png